 Because this course comprehensively covers the subject matter, attendance is important to be successful.
 Students are expected to participate in lecture and lab, take quizzes and exams and submit appropriate assignments.
 Some lecture material will be covered in PowerPoint lectures that is not covered in your book, and additional lecture material is covered during laboratory sessions.
-Lecture exams may include lecture and hands-on material, and vice versa.
+Lecture exams may include lecture and laboratory material, and laboratory exams may include lecture and laboratory material.